usnistgov/WIPP/deployment/wipp-complete-single-node/README.md

 kubectl.exe --kubeconfig=kubeconfig get pods
 ```

-Output should be similar to this one for the pods starting with `wipp-`:
+Keep checking on the status until all WIPP pods are 1/1 Ready and Running (output should be similar to this one for the pods starting with `wipp-`):

 ```
 NAME                             READY   STATUS      RESTARTS   AGE